Ganeshgane/book-repo/README.md

-## install packages
+## project setup

+.
 Run npm install
+.

-# TO add, get, update, delete and get all books
+## TO add, get, update, delete and get all books

 1. To create a book use POST: /api/books
 2. To get a book by using it's id GET: /api/books